Bandonbridge N.S.

 Active School Week

-the year for students.
+Bandonbridge held its first Active School Week (ASW) in 2016, and it quickly became the highlight of the year for students.
 Children are asked to wear sports gear for the week, and only active homework is given.
 This year, our ASW is happening on the week of 6 th – 9 th June, and will culminate in our Sports Day on Bandon Grammar School Rugby pitch.

 We invite clubs and organisations around Bandon to send representatives to introduce children to new sports and activities, hopefully encouraging them to increase their engagement in physical activity outside of school (Bandon GAA, Bandon Rugby, Brazilian Jujitsu, The Bike Wizard etc.).